openactive/developer-documentation/data-model/types/person.md

 # Person

 This type is derived from [https://schema.org/Person](https://schema.org/Person), which means that any of this type's properties within schema.org may also be used.
+Note however the properties on this page must be used in preference if a relevant property is available.

 ## **Fields**